-When I googled, “Do red blood cells divide” the first search result quoted Wikipedia, using the exact words that had been used in the email.
-I’m not sure the email writer had read any further, but I did and it turns out that red blood cells divide four or five times before losing their nuclei.
+When I googled, “Do red blood cells divide” the first search result quoted Wikipedia, using the exact words in the email.
+I’m not sure the email writer read any further, but I did and it turns out that red blood cells divide four or five times before losing their nuclei.

 Early on Wikipedia talks about red blood cells and notes “two forms”:

 Nucleated red blood cells in mammals consist of two forms: normoblasts, which are normal erythropoietic precurors to mature erythrocytes, and megaloblasts, which are abnormally large precursors that occur in megaloblastic anemias.